Jan 2 2026 | By: PhotoBiz Knowledge Base

-Go to the Google reCAPTCHA site and log in with your Google account.
+Go to the Google reCAPTCHA admin page at https://www.google.com/recaptcha/admin/create and log in with your Google account.

 Click the ➕ (plus) icon in the top-right corner to create a new reCAPTCHA profile.